AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Results

-To verify our intuition, we also validated and visualized the pruning ratio of the model in different datasets.
-As shown in Figure \ref{figure6}, the allocation ratio of the dataset is greatly influenced by the training sequence.
-We demonstrate that it is possible to fit the new dataset without sacrificing the accuracy of the old dataset by adding only a few parameters, even though there are significant differences in the data distribution between the old and the new dataset.
-Therefore, it is not reasonable to simply assign the same parameter ratio to the datasets manually.
+To validate our intuition, we analyze and visualize the pruning ratio of the model in different datasets.
+Figure \ref{figure8}(a) displays the epoch-wise accuracy changes of the sparse network compared to fine-grained data-driven pruning and the dense network without pruning, along with the corresponding model remaining ratio during training.
+Our method dynamically and adaptively learns the model remaining ratios during training on each dataset, rather than manually setting fixed ratios as in other pruning methods.
+Additionally, fine-grained data-driven pruning enables a highly sparse pruned network to achieve the same accuracy as a dense network.
+Further, Figure \ref{figure8}(b) illustrates the change in the remaining ratios of the ResNet-18 model for each dataset of MNIST Variants at each epoch.
+Figure \ref{figure8}(b) demonstrates that it is possible to fit the new dataset without sacrificing the accuracy of the old dataset by adding only a few parameters, even when there are significant differences in data distribution between the old and new datasets.
+Consequently, manually assigning the same parameter ratio to all datasets is not reasonable.